Dikkekip/dikkekip.github.io/_posts/2024-09-21-HowtoSecureAdminAccess-Part2.md

 #### Pro Tip:

-> **⚠️ Always keep a break-glass account handy!** Configuring Conditional Access with code can be dangerous.
+> **⚠️ Always keep a Break Glass account handy!** Configuring Conditional Access with code can be dangerous.
 Thankfully, this script creates policies without enabling them immediately.
 Consider it your safety net (or **Protego charm** 🛡️) before you apply the real protection! 🙃

 ### Key Conditional Access Policies for Admin Protection 🛡️